ArturoVegal/recursive_floydal/README.md

 # recursive_floydal

-This is part of the moidterm assignment for the Software Development module.
+This is part of the midterm assignment for the Software Development module.

 In the functions.py we created iterativce and recursive solutions for the Floyd Warshall algorithm.